What Does F 1 X Mean

 • Clarify Notation: If there's any doubt about the meaning of "1.x", explicitly state whether it represents multiplication (1 × x), a decimal number (1.x), or string concatenation.

 • Use Proper Syntax: In programming, adhere to the syntax rules of the language being used.
-For example, use the appropriate operators for multiplication, concatenation, or object property access.
+To give you an idea, use the appropriate operators for multiplication, concatenation, or object property access.

 • Documentation: When defining functions, clearly document the expected input types and how the function handles different inputs.